Top 10 Literary Spots To Visit In Oxford

 Take a journey up the length of Banbury Road until you reach this quaint and leafy graveyard.
 Wandering amongst the interred it won't be long until you stumble across a humble little headstone bearing the names 'Beren' and 'Lúthien'.
 Anyone who's familiar with the lore of Middle Earth will recognise this as the burial site of JRR Tolkien and his wife Edith.
 As simple as the memorial is it does serve as an exceptionally touching tribute to this private yet hugely influential couple.

-5) St. Mary’s Passage alongside University Church (University of Oxford, St Mary's Passage, Oxford OX1 4AJ)
+- Address: University of Oxford, St Mary's Passage, Oxford OX1 4AJ.

 Its design provided C.S.
 Lewis with inspiration for various elements in the ‘The Lion the Witch and the Wardrobe’.
 The engraved fauns are reminiscent of Mr. Tumnus, the nearby gas lamppost harkens to the one outside the entrance to Narnia, and the door into the church often reminders passers-by of the wardrobe itself.

 - Address: Oxford OX1 4AU.